ItsLychee/alto/README.md

 # alto, a language-oriented audio organizer

-alto is a language that is oriented at
+alto is a program that organizes your music based on how you use the language to define a filepath!

 ### faq